 Gandhi criticized the main opposition Bharatiya Janata Party, saying the group had nothing constructive to offer.
 Economic reforms were needed to help the poor, Gandhi told the rally that was also addressed by his mother, Congress President Sonia Gandhi.

 Singh, 80, said his policy initiatives, including plans to lower the country’s bill for subsidized foods and fuel, would help stabilize the economy and provide the jobs India needs.
-He discounted fears the arrival of overseas retailers like Wal-Mart Stores Inc. (WMT) would force small shop-owners out of business and damage the livelihoods of farmers.
+He discounted fears the arrival of overseas retailers like Wal-Mart Stores Inc. (WMT:US) would force small shop-owners out of business and damage the livelihoods of farmers.

 India, Asia’s third-largest economy, expanded 5.5 percent in the three months through June from a year earlier, close to the 5.3 percent pace of the previous quarter that was a three- year low.
 The central bank cut lenders’ reserve requirements on Oct.
 30 in a move that supports the government’s policy revamp.

 In an electoral test for Singh and his party, voters yesterday went to the polls in the northwestern state of Himachal Pradesh, where the BJP is in power.